undur/vermilingua-maven-plugin/README.md

 ## What is This?
 A Center for Ants?

 No, it's a pure maven plugin for building Wonder applications and frameworks, "pure maven" meaning it doesn't use the woproject ant tasks.
 In theory, this makes it easier to modify the plugin and improve the build process.
+The plugin is already in real production use on a couple of apps and frameworks (including a fork of Wonder) and works fine for the most (although not all features hav been implemented yet.

 ## Usage